Nemandza82/Symd/README.md

 ### How can I perform reduction?

-You need to create reduce_view and specify reduce opperation.
+You need to create reduce_view and specify reduce operation.
 Example:

 ```cpp
 std::vector<float> input = { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18 };